expo/expo/docs/pages/versions/unversioned/bare/updating-your-app.md

 sidebar_title: Updating your App
 ---

 The `expo-updates` unimodule provides a client-side implementation for loading over-the-air (OTA) updates in bare workflow apps.
-Updates allow you to deploy new JavaScript and assets to existing builds of your app, without building a new binary and re-submitting to app stores.
+Updates allow you to deploy new JavaScript and assets to existing builds of your app without building a new binary.

 In this guide, an **update** refers to a single, atomic OTA update, which may consist of a JavaScript bundle, other assets (such as images or fonts), and metadata about the update.